 The Riverside Sports Medicine Fellowship Program is a one-year ACGME accredited fellowship program sponsored by the Riverside Methodist Hospital Family Medicine Residency Program.

-The Sports Medicine Fellowship is made up of Riverside Family Medicine Residency teaching physicians, the Sports Medicine Fellowship teaching physicians of Max Sports Medicine and Family Health, community family physicians, community-based orthopedic surgeons, other physician specialties, nutrition specialists, and sports psychologists.
+The Sports Medicine Fellowship is made up of the Sports Medicine Fellowship teaching physicians of Max Sports Medicine, McConnell Sports Medicine, community-based orthopedic surgeons, other physician specialties, nutrition specialists, and sports psychologists.

 Fellowship Director: Jason Diehl, M.D.